• Home

 Step 1: Soak or splash stone with water.
 Rough and medium stones should be soaked in water for 10-15 minutes.
 Fine stones should only be splashed with water as you sharpen.

-Step 2: Put the stone on wet cloth or base to stabilize while sharpening.
+Step 2: Put the stone on a wet cloth or base to stabilize while sharpening.
 A stone base is always beneficial as it provides clearance for your knuckles when you sharpen.
-It also raises the stone slightly off your work surface, so you have a better, easier angle to work with.
+It also raises the stone slightly off your work surface, so you have an easier angle to work with.

-Step 3: Hold knife with your index finger resting on spine and thumb on flat of blade, and three remaining fingers grasp handle.
+Step 3: Hold the knife with your index finger resting on the spine, thumb on the flat of the blade, and three remaining fingers grasping the handle.

-Start with knife tip.
-Use two or three fingers of left hand to press edge of blade to stone.
+Start with the knife tip.
+With your other hand, use two or three fingers to press the edge of the blade to the stone.

 Step 4: Keep a firm grip on the knife, with shoulders square to the stone and upper body relaxed.
-Press edge of blade to stone and push along stone, exerting pressure as you move forward and releasing pressure as you return blade to starting position.
+Press the edge of the blade to stone with the edge facing away from you and push along the stone, exerting pressure as you move forward and releasing pressure as you return the blade to starting position.

-Step 5: Repeat this procedure, pressing the edge closely to the stone and sharpening a bit of the edge at a time until you feel a slight, even burr along the entire edge.
+Step 5: Repeat this procedure, pressing the edge closely to the stone and sharpening a bit of the edge at a time until you feel a slight, even burr, or ridge, along the entire edge.

 Once you have a burr, reverse the blade.
 Start with the tip.
 Exert more pressure on the downward stroke and remove burr, or establish a double-sided edge if desired.